DawnEver/EM-FEM/docs/index.md

 In one FEA case, program don't need to load all materials.
 To address this, Class `Material_In_Use` has been implemented to instantiate each material using the `Material` class.
 The `Material` class contains standardized function `reluctivity_func` to calculate reluctivity, with reluctivity for steel determined by BH curve interpolation and for other materials by relative permeability.

 ## Magneto-static Solver
-The problem can finally be abstracted as solving linear equations:
+The problem can finally be abstracted as solving linear systems:

 $$
 [S]⋅ [A] = [T]